 Baby names in the Netherlands are recorded by the Social Insurance Bank (SVB) for social service purposes, and each year SVB releases a list of the most popular names and ranks them.
-(For example, Noah and Emma were the most popular boys’ and girls’ names in 2017, while Daan and Anna were the most popular in 2016.)
-PowNed arrived at their conclusion that Mohammed was the most popular boys’ name for 2017 by tallying all of that name’s variations and then weighing that total against the number of newborns who were named Noah in 2017, a system that’s flawed, for obvious reasons.
+(For example, Noah and Emma were the most popular boys' and girls' names in 2017, while Daan and Anna were the most popular in 2016.)
+PowNed arrived at their conclusion that Mohammed was the most popular boys' name for 2017 by tallying all of that name's variations and then weighing that total against the number of newborns who were named Noah in 2017, a methodology that's flawed, for obvious reasons.

 SVB ranks names by specific spellings, so if the variant spellings of any one name are tallied together, that approach changes the ranking order.
 Thus, "Mohammad" may be a less popular name on its own than "Morris" or "Moos," but when all the different spellings of "Mohammed" are considered together, that name is more popular than either:

 It's true that if multiple variant spellings of the name "Mohammed" are entered into the SVB database, then the results document that 636 of the babies born in the Netherlands in 2017 were given that name.
 But if the same rule were applied to, for example, the names "Lucas" and "Daniel," it would be clear that Mohammed was hardly the most popular boy's name in 2017.
 Almost 2,000 Dutch children were named for some form of "Lucas," while more than 1,000 were given a variation of the name "Daniel" in 2017.